 It may be the job interview, it may be eye contact with the stranger, it may be saving up for your big investment.
 There are others wanting what you want, or perhaps the opportunity is fleeting, so how will you make sure you catch this wave?

 Position yourself right.
 Before you paddled out you may have seen where the best waves were breaking, or where those wide ones broke when the sets rolled in.
-Find yourself a landmark, stick to it and don’t get dragged away by the current.
-You’ve set yourself a goal and you’ve invested a lot of energy – don’t lose sight of why you’re out there.
+Find yourself a landmark, stick to it and don’t get dragged away by the current. – don’t lose sight of why you’re out there.
 It’s too easy to get swept away in life’s minutiae.
 Keep focused and maintain your position, even if you have to paddle hard to stay there.
 Remember, everyone else is struggling too.
 If it is too crowded or you’re not strong enough perhaps you’re surfing in the wrong place.
 Geography can simply transform your life.
 There are far more opportunities for waves in remote places – but you have to weigh up what you’ll miss about home.

 Sometimes you have to be realistic and adaptable.
 Instead of competing against the crowd with a low chance of getting an opportunity, you’ll find freedom and peace sitting far to the side, waiting for those rogue ones that everyone else will miss.